 I'm a landscape, outdoors and travel photographer from Northern Germany.
 Some of the photos here were taken on my bike commute to work, which leads me through a nice landscape with meadows, fields and swamps.
 Another significant portion of my work was created on various multi day hikes in the Alps and Northern Europe.
-In recent years, I did most of those hikes in Scotland, which became my second home.
+Around 2017 I rediscovered my love for Scotland and since then have enjoyed very many hill walks in sometimes challenging, but in a way always photogenic weather.
+In addition to that, I more recently got back into mountaineering on high alpine routes and multi pitch climbs in the alps - and ensure to always have my camera at hand there, offering yet another wonderful photo opportunity.

 It was a great pleasure to revive that passion - and still is.
 Over the years I extended and updated my set of photography toys and tools.
-Currently I use a Panasonic GX9 with the excellent PanaLeica 15mm lens and a variety of adapted manual lenses, still including my old Canon FD lenses, a wonderful Leica Summicron-M 50mm, an old 50mm Trioplan and more.
-For my purpose - especialy on long hikes - the Micro Four Thirds system with its compact bodies and lenses (and the crop factor 2) is the perfect fit: good in image quality, lightweight and compact.
+For a long time I used the compact and capable Panasonic rangefinder style cameras, first GX7 and then GX9, paired with the excellent PanaLeica 15mm lens and a variety of adapted manual lenses, still including my old Canon FD lenses, a wonderful Leica Summicron-M 50mm, an old 50mm Trioplan and more.
+For my purpose - especially on long hikes - the Micro Four Thirds system with its compact bodies and lenses (and the crop factor 2) was the perfect fit: pretty good image quality, lightweight and compact.

 In case you have any suggestions or critical remarks for my photos, please don't hesitate to tell me - for me Flickr is about learning from others and about enjoying the great stuff that others share.
 But of course I also appreciate positive comments ;-)